DFHack/dfhack/docs/Plugins.rst

 furniture inside a bedroom: specifically, clockwise from top left, a cabinet, a table, a chair, a bed, and a statue.

-All of the building designation uses Planning Mode, so you do not need to have the items available to construct all the buildings when you run fortplan with the .csv file.
+All of the building designation uses `Planning Mode <buildingplan>`, so you do not need to have the items available to construct all the buildings when you run fortplan with the .csv file.